 | Wide stroke width Soft | Narrow stroke width Firm | Medium stroke width Soft | |

-| Summary of Comfort | Spacious interior Smooth ride with minimal vibration Passenger car-like ride | Cramped living spaces Bounce and roll Ride quality of commercial trucks | Cramped living space Front-to-back pitch sway Ride quality of passenger-capable trucks |
+| Summary of Comfort | Spacious interior Smooth ride with minimal vibration Passenger car-like ride | Cramped living spaces Bounce and roll Ride quality of commercial trucks | Cramped living space Front-to-back pitch and roll Ride quality of commercial trucks |

 BridgeMAIT vehicles are,